DreamSpoon/AMH2B/README.md

 Result: Two keyframes created on object B, such that object A appears motionless over the two frames.

 Repeat the operation a number of times to get an animation, e.g. of a person walking.

+# Congratulations!
+You read me to the end.